 Test results are provided on the Test Scores Webpage each year once the embargo is lifted and the state data is released.

-The following tables display the scale score ranges that correspond to the four overall performance levels for grades 3–8 in ELA and math and grades 4 & 6 for science.
+The following tables display the scale score ranges that correspond to the four overall performance levels (Does Not Meet, Approached, Meets, Exceeds) for grades 3–8 in ELA and math and grades 4 & 6 for science.

 | Grade | Does Not Meet | Approaches | Meets | Exceeds |